5 Cream-of-the-Crop Day Trips from Florence in Tuscany

 The Sienese have always admired it as a work of art of rare beauty.
 However, the original piece of work by Jacopo della Quercia is now on display in the old Ospedale di St. Maria della Scala.
 Anyway, still today, people flock to see the beautiful fountain in the heart of Siena.

-You may also find time to visit the Duomo Museum with phenomenal cathedral art.
+You may also find time to visit the Duomo Museum, with phenomenal cathedral art.

-The fascinating Basilica Cateriniana di San Domenico majestically rises over the city of Siena.
-It is a very impressive construction which can be seen from many places in town.
-The basilica was begun in 1226–1265, but was remodelled in the 14th century giving it its Gothic appearance.
-It is shaped as an Egyptian Cross.
-By design the basilica has a large edifice, originally built for the Merchant Orders.
+The fascinating Basilica Cateriniana di San Domenico majestically rises over Siena city.
+As intended, the impressive construction can be seen from many places in town.
+Cateriniana di San Domenico was begun in 1226–1265 but was remodelled in the 14th century, giving it its Gothic appearance.
+It is shaped like an Egyptian Cross and was built for the Merchant Orders.

-Absorb the medieval ambiance and get tempted by the local Vernaccia di San Gimignano white wine (unique to San Gimignano), olive oil, leatherwork, olive wood bowls and other products in the shops.
+Absorb the medieval ambience and get tempted by the local Vernaccia di San Gimignano white wine (unique to San Gimignano), olive oil, leatherwork, olive wood bowls and other products in the shops.
 You will probably also come across a Tuscan restaurant or two where you would like to have lunch or dinner – maybe you will try food specialities like truffles or wild boar.

 No visit to San Gimignano without visiting the Duomo with three naves and outstanding artwork.
 The Cathedral, the Duomo or Basilica Collegiata di Santa Maria Assunta from 1148 features magnificent and impressive frescoes in Florentine style.
 It was remodelled in its present form in the 13th century.
 As also known from the Duomo in Siena, the interior decor is alternating black and white marble.
 These are the colours of Siena.
 There is gold, red and white as well in the decoration of the arches.

-You will need to stop at Gelateria Dondoli which has a master gelato maker who is an award winning world champion in gelato!
+You will need to stop at Gelateria Dondoli, which has a master gelato maker who is an award-winning world champion in gelato!
 Don’t just restrict yourself to the ordinary flavours – try something as exotic as ‘cream with saffron and pine nuts’, ‘pink grapefruit and sparkling wine’ or some of the other delicious flavours.
 Everything is homemade – and the line is often long!
 Sit at the historic well and enjoy your treat!

-You may alternatively opt to take a bus from Florence to Volterra for your day trip.
+Alternatively, take a bus from Florence to Volterra for your day trip.
 View the timetable.

 Just in front of the Cathedral, you will spot the fine octagonal Baptistery of San Giovanni from the 13th century, also a landmark in Volterra.

-(closes earlier in winter.
-Check the hours)
+(closes earlier in winter, check the hours)

 (closes early in winter.
 Check the hours)

-(Only open during weekends in winter.
-Check the opening hours)
+(Only open during weekends in winter)

 Instead of planning the trip to Volterra as one of your day trips from Florence, you could also opt to stay longer and book a hotel here.